metalsoft-io/metalsoft-extensions/infoblox-host-records/ansible/README.md

 - Optional IPv4 and IPv6 PTR creation (enabled via `create_ptr` / `create_ipv6_ptr`) with per-address looping.
 - Supports deletion workflow using record status `deleting`.
 - Pure host-record focus (no standalone A/AAAA/PTR management).
+- **IMPORTANT: Zone management has been removed.
+All required DNS zones must be created manually in Infoblox before creating host records.**
- - Always uses native Infoblox host record module (fallback removed by request).
-A minimal `return_fields` list is specified to improve backward compatibility.
+- **IMPORTANT: Fallback and compat modes have been removed.
+Only native Infoblox host record module is used.**
+- Requires WAPI version 2.13 or higher for full functionality.

 ## Variables
 Provide these (env, inventory, or `-e`):